Communities

 Lagrangians don't minimize the action

-Derek Elkins‭ wrote over 2 years ago
+Derek Elkins‭ wrote about 3 years ago

 The Lagrangian doesn't minimizes the action.
 The Lagrangian is the integrand of the integral defining the action.
 The action is a function of trajectories.
 The trajectories that make the action stationary (not necessarily minimal) are the physically realizable trajectories.
 The Lagrangian isn't a trajectory so it doesn't even make sense to ask whether it minimizes the action.